mighdoll/wgsl-linker/README.md

 - Webpack: [Source Assets](https://webpack.js.org/guides/asset-modules/).
 - Rollup: [rollup-plugin-string](https://github.com/TrySound/rollup-plugin-string)

-### Current Limitations and Future Work
+### Known Limitations

+- fn/struct renaming currently uses text find and replace in the module, so avoid aliasing global names for now. e.g. don't have a `fn foo` and also a variable named `foo` in the same module.
-- Export parameter replacement and fn/struct renaming use global text substitution in the module, so best not to alias tokens that are used as export parameters or function names.
-In the future, replacing text searching with a lightweight wgsl parser should help.
+  In the future, replacing text replacement with a lightweight wgsl parser should fix this.
 (This is underway)

-- To enable static typechecking, currently the importer needs to manually add placeholder declarations.
-  Extending `wgsl-analyzer` to typecheck imports would be better, these declarations should be provided by the exporter.
+- Importing the same function twice with different parameters doesn't work yet.

+- Static typechecking is possible with some effort (e.g. put declaration statements for typechecking inside a clause that's removed by #if - visible for typechecking but removed before compilation).
+But extending `wgsl-analyzer` to typecheck imports would be much better.

+- wgsl global variables are not yet linked.

+- wgsl alias statements are not yet used in linking.

+- non-ascii wgsl identifiers aren't yet supported.

+### Future Work

-- Wrapping the linker into a command line tool to run the linker at build time rather than at runtime would be useful in some situations when the environment is static.
+- Wrapping the linker into a command line tool to run the linker at build time rather than at runtime would be useful in some situations when the environment is static and code size is constrained.

 - It'd be fun to publish wgsl modules as esm modules aka glslify.

+- An internal mapping shows linker parsing errors in the original source locations even if the source has been rewritten by **#if #else #endif**.
+  Wgsl compilation compile errors from the browser could also be mapped to the original unliked source modules by passing a [Source Map](https://sourcemaps.info/spec.html) to WebGPU's `createShaderModule()`.